Frequently asked questions

 Does Umbraco Cloud support TLS / HTTPS?

-Yes, in fact, Umbraco Cloud provides automatic TLS (HTTPS) certificates for ALL hostnames added to an Umbraco Cloud Project's environment.
+Yes, in fact, Umbraco Cloud provides automatic Transport Layer Security (TLS)/HTTPS certificates for all hostnames added to an Umbraco Cloud Project's environment.
 Umbraco Cloud will automatically renew the certificates, which are issued by Cloudflare.
-By default, the certificates are valid for 1 year and are then automatically renewed for as long as the hostname is active on Umbraco Cloud.
+By default, the certificates are valid for 90 days and are then automatically renewed for as long as the hostname is active on Umbraco Cloud.

 Does Umbraco Cloud support custom certificates?